-One Shakespeare text (Macbeth), a 19th Century Novel (A Christmas Carol OR The Curious Case of Dr Jekyll and Mr Hyde OR Jane Eyre), a Modern Prose text (An Inspector Calls OR Lord of the Flies OR The History Boys) and a selection of poems (Power and Conflict cluster).
+One Shakespeare text (Macbeth), a 19th Century Novel (A Christmas Carol), a Modern Prose text (An Inspector Calls) and a selection of poems (Power and Conflict cluster).

-Paper 1 (50% of final grade) 1 hour 30 mins Shakespeare & 19th Century Fiction,
+Paper 1 (50% of final grade) 1 hour 45 mins Shakespeare & 19th Century Fiction,

-• Two 30 mark questions on Macbeth and the 19th Century text taught in class
+• Two 30 mark questions on Macbeth and A Christmas Carol taught in class

-Paper 2 (50% of final grade) 2 hours 15 mins

-Modern Prose & Poetry,
+Paper 2 (50% of final grade) 2 hours 15 mins Modern Prose & Poetry.

-- Two 30 mark questions on a modern text taught in class and on Power and Conflict or Love and Relationships poetry - Two questions on two unseen poems, the first being worth 24 marks and the second worth 8 marks
+- Two 30 mark questions on a modern text taught in class and on Power and Conflict - Two questions on two unseen poems, the first being worth 24 marks and the second worth 8 marks